w84death/wifi-near-me/README.md

 2. Upload your Marauder station list log file (from `list -c` command)
 3. Click "EXECUTE_SCAN" to visualize the network data

+## Flipper Zero Workflow

+1. On your Flipper Zero, open the Marauder App
+2. Use "Scan (APs)" to discover access points
+3. Use "Scan (devices)" to find connected devices
+4. Run "List (devices)" to generate the log file
+5. Download the latest .log file from your Flipper Zero
+6. Upload this log file to the WIFI_NEAR_ME visualizer

 ## Supported Log Format

 The parser expects the Marauder station list format (from the `list -c` command).
 Example: